tecnomod-um/oquare-kg/framework/subcharacteristics.md

 # The OQuaRE KG quality subcharacteristics

-The characteristics of the OQuaRE KG framework have 14 associated subcharacteristics that can be applied to assess the quality of knowledge graphs:
+The characteristics of the OQuaRE KG framework have 14 associated subcharacteristics that can be applied to assess the quality of knowledge graphs.

 ## Accessibility
 ### Availability